fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ![Strada del Vino Trentino](img/VinoTrentino.png)

-From a data perspective, it would probably be quite straight forward to generalize the information that is made available for the tourist.
+From a data perspective, it would probably be quite straightforward to generalize the information that is made available for the tourist.
 It could consists of:

 * Spacial datasets, providing shapes and/or coordinates of
-    - wineyards, cheese makers, apple producers
+    - wine yards, cheese makers, apple producers
-    - wineregions
+    - wine regions
-    - wine-cellars, agricultural tours, events
+    - wine cellars, agricultural tours, events
 * Metadata for those data sets like
     - who provides wine tasting
-    - ratings & prices won by wineyards
+    - ratings & prices won by wine yards
     - pricing, price-ranges
     - opening hours where appropriate
     - information about shipping to foreign/overseas countries